-807.03 Employment Agreement
+807.03 Employment Agreement/Letter

-Presidents shall sign an annual employment agreement generated by the OCS.
+Presidents shall sign an annual employment agreement or letter generated by the OCS.
 To be valid, employment agreements must include the signatures of the president, superintendent, and any other listed parties.
-The principal and Superintendent sign contracts at the secondary level.
-Employment contracts must last no longer than the duration of a single school year.
+The principal and Superintendent sign agreements/letters at the secondary level.
+Employment agreements/letters must last no longer than the duration of a single school year.